 Scans, tests and checks

 Spanish professionals monitor a pregnancy’s progress pretty thoroughly.
 Soon after the first appointment, you’ll head to the local hospital for a scan.
-Read more about main hospitals in Spain.
+Read more about hospitals in Spain.

 - Liana Doula, Barcelona